Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 “Writing Roswell: Conspiracy and Autobiography”

-This talk uses Lieutenant Colonel Philip Corso's 1997 memoir "The Day After Roswell" to think about the sympathies between the rhetorical strategies of conspiracy theory and dominant autobiography.
-Examining how Corso produces a narrative of his supposed involvement with the dissemination of alien technology recovered from the 1947 crash outside of Roswell, New Mexico, the talk argues that while the Roswell conspiracy is built on autobiographical narratives, autobiography itself relies on a conspiratorial approach to reading.
+This talk used Lieutenant Colonel Philip Corso's 1997 memoir "The Day After Roswell" to think about the sympathies between the rhetorical strategies of conspiracy theory and dominant autobiography.
+Examining how Corso produces a narrative of his supposed involvement with the dissemination of alien technology recovered from the 1947 crash outside of Roswell, New Mexico, the talk argued that while the Roswell conspiracy is built on autobiographical narratives, autobiography itself relies on a conspiratorial approach to reading.

 Veronica Sigcho Espinoza